caitbrock/Project-4/README.md

     <li><a href="#features">Features</a></li>
     <li><a href="#technologies-used">Technologies Used</a></li>
     <li><a href="#screen-shots">Screen Shots</a></li>
-    <li><a href="#Usage">Usage</a></li>
+    <li><a href="#next-steps">Next Steps</a></li>
     <li><a href="#contact">Contact</a></li>
   </ol>
 </details>

-### About Our Project:
+### Project Description:

-Have you ever jotted down lists about potential restaurants, hotels, destinations, ect. in other cities you wanted to see?
-Or taken random screenshots that get saved haphazardly in your phone prior to a trip?
+Have you ever created random lists of potential restaurants, hotels, destinations, ect. you want to visit?
+What about taking random screenshots that get saved haphazardly in your phone prior to a trip?
 Travelspo is a social media platform that provides aspiring travellers with a location to save information related to travels.

 ![PAGE 1](https://user-images.githubusercontent.com/106548841/185547431-10108580-0763-4cee-a87d-160d42486374.png)

 - The app allows users to sign up at which point they will indicate some travel preferences, which will help to filter inspo images.
 - The 'Inspo Feed' includes filtered images (based on indicated interests) which users are able to scroll through and add to specific themed boards they create within 'Boards'.